 Fall & Winter 2017-18

-- Closure will begin early October and be complete May 24, 2018, permits will be required during this time
+- Closure began October 2 and be complete May 24, 2018, permits will be required during this time

 Additional construction details and updates can be found on the CDOT website.